Jewelmj/Tree-Based-Algorithm-Generator/README.md

-Note: for running this application, you have to run the main.py file.
+Note: for running this application, you have to run the gui_maker.py file. and the input file is input.txt.

 About: This is a phone upgrade recomendation, which recommends teh specifications/model you should be looking for the best upgrades with lowest price based on usage data. (like percentage storage used etc)